bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 After the base station's channels are correctly set, you can mount them in your flight area by a wall mount or a camera-stand.
 The maximum flight area for two base stations is about 4 x 4 x 2.0, but long as the Crazyflie is not further away than 6 meters from at least one base station, it should work out.
 Note that the lighthouse sensors are mounted on the top of the {% poplink lighthouse-deck %} and that the base stations must be above the Crazyflie to be received.

 Make sure that you have the following conditions in your flight area:
-* The base stations should be about at least 0.5 meters higher than the flight area of the Crazyflie due to the placement of the sensors on the {% poplink lighthouse-deck %}.
+* The base stations should be about at least 40 centimeters higher than the flight area of the Crazyflie due to the placement of the sensors on the {% poplink lighthouse-deck %}.
 * Make sure that there are no mirrors or big large reflective items in the area.
 * Make sure that you do not have direct sunlight.